brandonerose/RosyUtils/README.md

 library("RosyUtils") # remotes::install_github("brandonerose/RosyUtils")

 # outlook <- get_personal_outlook()
-outlook <- get_business_outlook() # this will open authenticator in Microsoft to allow Microsoft365R to use the graph API.
+outlook <- get_business_outlook() # this will open authentication in Microsoft to allow Microsoft365R to use the graph API.
 May have to run several times at first.

 inbox <- outlook$get_inbox()